cl-challenge-me/cl-challenge-app-nginx-hello/README.md

 # About
 In this repo you will find Terraform code that deloys the following infrastrusture elements:
-- GCP project in specified folder
+- GCP project in specified parent folder
 - Cloud Run service for nginx-hello containerized application distributed over 2 regions
 - Cloud Endpoint gateway to get `xxx.cloud.goog` DNS record
 - Google-managed SSL certificate for `xxx.cloud.goog` name